kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 # Summary
-Prototype of a ESP32 based voice chat dialog device, _similar Open AI ChatGPT_.
+Prototype of a ESP32 based voice chat dialog device, _similar Open AI ChatGPT via Voice_.
 Just as an use case of my earlier published Voice Assistant libraries.
 User can record questions with a microphone (pressing a button as long speaking), on button release: ESP32 sending audio to _STT (SpeechToText) Deepgram server_, sending transcription to _Open AI server_ (LLM model e.g. "gpt-4o-mini"), finally converting LLM answer with _TTS (TextToSpeech) server_ into AUDIO and playing response via speaker.

 All is coded in C++ native (no server based components neded, no Node.JS or Phyton scripts used), AUDIO handling coded nativelly in C++ for I2S devices (microphone and speaker).